 Face the countertop with both feet pointing straight toward the counter.
 Walk sideways without sliding your feet.
 (Pick your feet up.)
 Also, as you are walking, continue to face directly toward the counter top.
 Don't twist your body or turn your foot in the direction you are walking.
 If you have an 8-10 foot counter, try going 3 times in each direction at first.
 If it's shorter, go 1-2 more times.
-Try to reach the point where you no longer need to hold on to the counter, and then you can try longer distances, with a partner.
+Try to reach the point where you no longer need to hold on to the counter.

 Here's an effective progression for the most well known of the balance exercises.

 (a) Stand on one foot, eyes open, holding on.

 (b) Stand on one foot, eyes open, holding on lightly.